verinak/university-projects/README.md

 # university-projects
 This repository contains all projects and significant coding assignments I worked on while studying at the Faculty of Computing and Data Science, Alexandria University.
 Details about each project will be included in the project's sub-repository.
-Check for [Highlighted Projects](#⭐-highlighted-projects) at the end. <br/>
+Check for [Highlighted Projects](#highlighted-projects) at the end. <br/>

-## 🔎 Navigation
+## Navigation
 - ### Level 1 [2021/2022]
     - #### [Term 1 (Oct 2021 - Jan 2022)](/Term%201/)
         - [Programming I](/Term%201/Programming%20I/)